 Communal violence: 45 died in 1,045 incidents

-Bangladesh Hindu Bouddha Christian Oikya Parishad today said 45 people were killed in 1,045 incidents of communal violence between July 2023 and June 2024.
+The Bangladesh Hindu Buddhist Christian Oikya Parishad has claimed that 45 people were killed in 1,045 incidents of communal violence between July 2023 and June 2024.

-The organisation released these findings in its latest report at a press briefing titled, "Report launching on torture and persecution of religious-ethnic minorities in Bangladesh in the past year" at Jatiya Press Club this morning.
+The organisation released these findings in its latest report at a press briefing, titled, "Report launching on torture and persecution of religious-ethnic minorities in Bangladesh in the past year," at Jatiya Press Club yesterday.

-While reading out the written statement, Rana Dasgupta, general secretary of the organisation, said from July 2023 to June 2024, 10 people were targeted in attempted killings in various incidents of communal violence, 36 people were threatened with death, and 479 people were physically tortured during this period.
+While reading out the written statement, Advocate Rana Dasgupta, general secretary of the organisation, said from July 2023 to June 2024, ten people were targeted in attempted killings in various incidents of communal violence, 36 people were threatened with death, and 479 people were physically tortured.

 There were 102 incidents of attacks, vandalism, looting, and arson on the houses and businesses of minority communities, he said, adding that there were 47 incidents of encroachment on houses and lands.